Glizzus/discord-bigben/warehouse/README.md

 It handles fetching, storing, and streaming of audio files.

+## Why Golang?

+The rest of the BigBen services are written in Node.js, but we chose to write Warehouse in Golang for a few reasons:

+- **Performance**: Warehouse does a lot of streaming, and Golang's performance is better than Node.js for this use case.

+- **Minio SDK**: The Minio SDK for Golang is one of, if not the best SDK for Minio.
+It is well-documented and easy to use.

 ## Why Warehouse?

 When a user uploads a file to Discord, the file is stored on Discord's CDN.